the operate pillar

 from openai import OpenAI

-from deny_sh import vault_get
+from deny_sh.client import vault_get

 import requests, json